-- Using a PRA to aid in the development of events that are included in the licensing basis supports the establishment of a comprehensive safety basis.
-By its nature, PRA development is a rigorous process that considers the comprehensive performance of the facility design. - Probabilistic methods for event selection, SSC safety classification, special treatment identification, and integration of defense-in-depth strategies will optimize the safety characteristics of the HTGR design. - The PRA provides a rational approach for identifying, understanding, and addressing uncertainties.
+• Using a PRA to aid in the development of events that are included in the licensing basis supports the establishment of a comprehensive safety basis.
+By its nature, PRA development is a rigorous process that considers the comprehensive performance of the facility design.

+- Optimizing the safety characteristics of modular HTGR design by using probabilistic methods for event selection, SSC safety classification, special treatment identification, and integration of defense-in-depth strategies. - Using the PRA provide rational approach for identifying, understanding, and addressing uncertainties.

-The PRA will systematically enumerate event sequences and assesses the frequency and consequence of each event sequence.
+The PRA will systematically enumerate event sequences and assess the frequency and consequence of each event sequence.
 Event initiators will include internal, common cause, and external events and all plant modes of operation, i.e., full power, partial power, shutdown, and refueling.